jumbleview/tspur/README.md

 Integration does not use any Go git package, just invokes consol operation of  "git" commands.
 Setting the account with Git provider, creating remote directory (most likely private) etc. is out of scope for this application.

 ## Dependencies
 It is pure Go application (no cgo needed).
-All the heavy lifting is done by three imported packages (and their dependencies):
+All heavy lifting is done by three imported packages (and their dependencies):

 	"github.com/rivo/tview"
 	"github.com/gdamore/tcell/v2"